ProjectBots/StreamRaidersBot/README.md

 A bot for automated farming in Stream Raiders

-first click the "+" to add a profile (this can handle a lot of accounts for auto farming).
+first click the "+" to add a profile (this bot can handle a lot of accounts for auto farming).
 enter a profilename (dont need to be the account name).
 hit enter, a browser will open where you login to StreamRaiders.
 let the website load, then just close the browser.